 The Bank takes on exposure to the effects of fluctuations in the prevailing foreign currency exchange rates on its financial position and cash flows.
 The Board sets limits on the level of exposure by currency and in aggregate for both overnight and intra-day positions, which are monitored daily.
-The table below summarises the Bank's exposure to foreign exchange risk at 31 December 2016.
-Included in the table are the Bank's financial instruments at carrying amounts, categorised by currency:
+The table below summarizes the Bank's exposure to foreign exchange risk as at December 31, 2017 and effect of a 15% change in the balances.